-Each Thello train has a restaurant car, which all passengers are welcome to use, and of course you can have a DIY picnic in your compartment with French or Italian picnic supplies you bring along.
+Each Thello train has a restaurant car, which all passengers are welcome to use, and of course you can have a DIY picnic in your compartment with French or Italian snacks that you may purchase before boarding the train and bring along.

 Check out our newly relaunched sister website, RailPass.com, for deals on Eurail passes, Europe travel information, maps, and more.

 Buy now for travel next year and save